 4. Roll out the programs

-Training delivery is an essential step in ensuring the professional development of employees.
+Training delivery and support are essential steps in ensuring the professional development of employees.

-No matter how much planning you’ve put into the development strategy, the delivery must be top-notch for a robust learning experience that generates new competencies.
+No matter how much planning you’ve put into the development strategy, the main purpose is to deliver a robust learning experience creating additional skills.

 Trainings also need to be delivered in feasible mediums.
-For example, a company with a hybrid remote work model may have the option to host or create online courses for those who can’t attend in person.
-The key is to remove all friction for all employees to participate.
+For example, a business with a hybrid remote work model may have the option to host or create online courses for those who can’t attend in person.

 5. Assess individual and overall performance